BX-Coding/codemirror-languageserver/README.md

-# Language Server Plugin for Patch & CodeMirror 6
+# Language Server Plugin for CodeMirror 6

 This plugin enables code completion, hover tooltips, and linter functionality by connecting a CodeMirror 6 editor with a language server over WebSocket.
 It extends the original implementation [here](https://github.com/FurqanSoftware/codemirror-languageserver) by allowing users to send custom workspace configuration notifications and formatting requests.